-tinction between two fundamentally different types of citta.
-Thus the term citta would sometimes refer to the ordinary citta of the puthujjana and at other times refer to a permanent citta known to the arahant.
-A phrase such as cittaṃ vimuccati (e.g. at MN I 348), 'the mind is liberated', would then refer to the liberated 'eternal mind', or 'original pure mind', known to the arahant.
+If, as suggested by Harvey 1995, one sees the Nikāyas as including a doctrine of two fundamentally different types of consciousness, i.e. a samsāric consciousness and a timeless Nibbānic consciousness, then, in view of the close relationship between viññāṇa and citta, one would expect the Nikāyas to make a similar distinction between two fundamentally different types of citta.
+Thus the term citta would sometimes refer to the ordinary citta of the puthujjana and at other times refer to a permanent citta known to the arahant.76 A phrase such as 'cittaṁ vimuccati' (e.g. at MN 51:27.2), 'the mind is liberated', would then refer to the liberated 'eternal mind', or 'original pure mind', known to the arahant.77